-On forums such as these, discussions of fitness, for example, will not be entirely free of strange subtexts.
-Not only will some posters talk, as anyone discussing the subject might, about wanting to improve their attractiveness; others, either ironically or sincerely, will talk about wanting to get into shape for the race war which they say is coming.
-Even these boards contain aspects of the spirit of the more politically extreme parts of the site, and serve as something of an annex to wider pursuit of extreme politics.
+Discussions of fitness, for example, will not be entirely free of strange subtexts.
+Not only will some posters talk about wanting to improve their attractiveness; others, either ironically or sincerely, will talk about wanting to get into shape for the race war which they say is coming.
+Even these boards contain aspects of the spirit of the more politically extreme parts of the site, and serve as something of an annexe to wider pursuit of extreme politics.

-Entertainment and diversion still predominates.
 On boards dedicated to literature, the Western canon is more likely to be recommended than the writings of the fascist intellectual Julius Evola.
 But nonetheless, in the pursuit of reading books, visitors are likely to be induced to read biographies of the British fascist Oswald Mosley, or Louisiana’s populist governor Huey Long, works which complement or supplement more radical talk about race and nation.
-On anonymous (and since deleted) Twitter accounts, some of the people who frequent these online destinations spoke to those who agree about how fulfilling the experience of reading this niche material can be, and how others — the people they encounter in daily life — were unenlightened for not having trodden similar paths.

-The desire for self-improvement and self-education can lead the untested down strange and uncommon routes, all born from a desire, as Engleby evidences, to see life as it really is and to face it.
+The desire for self-improvement and self-education can lead the untested down strange and uncommon paths, all born from a desire, as Engleby shows, to see life as it really is.
 This desire has unpleasant corollaries.
-It can lead some to seek perverse education in things far from the accepted tenets of plural and peaceful society — in radical politics or hatreds.
-These pursuits can cause others to hold their contemporaries in contempt as Lawrence did, and to decide, after years of intellectual effort, that most people deserve to be ruled rather than to hold power themselves.
+It can lead some to seek perverse education in things far from the mainstream — in radical politics or hatreds.
+Its pursuit can cause others to hold their contemporaries in contempt, as Lawrence did, and to decide, after years of intellectual effort, that most people deserve to be ruled rather than to hold power themselves.